-Global Cuisine 1

-Prerequisite: Foods for Fitness A/B Offered in Grades: 10, 11, 12
+Global Cuisine 1 Semester - 2.5 Credits Prerequisite: Foods for Fitness A/B Offered in Grades: 10, 11, 12

 This level three foods course, takes students on a culinary journey around the world allowing them to develop an understanding and appreciation of different cultures while exploring "new tastes."
 Students learn customs, geography, and cuisine about each country they virtually travel to culminating in the preparation of a variety of recipes from each.
-Journey to such places as Italy, France, Germany, the Caribbean Islands, and Africa while developing unique preparation techniques and skills required to create a variety of recipes from around the world.
+Journey to such places as France, Germany, Latin America, India and several Mediterranean Countries while developing unique preparation techniques and skills required to create a variety of recipes from around the world.
 Students should sign up for Global Cuisine 2 for semester 2.
 This course is credited toward the 21st Century Life Careers/Career Technical Education credit requirement for graduation.

-Global Cuisine 2

-Prerequisite: Global Cuisine 1 Offered in Grades: 10, 11, 12
+Global Cuisine 2 Semester - 2.5 Credits Prerequisite: Global Cuisine 1 Offered in Grades: 10, 11, 12

-Continue your journey to South America, Asia, and Middle Eastern countries while preparing traditional recipes from each.
+Continue your journey to Europe, North America, Asia, and Middle Eastern countries while preparing traditional recipes from each.
 Investigate the role geography, culture, and traditions play in the development of the cuisine from each region.
 Cooking techniques including the use of specialty equipment needed to prepare the recipes will be implemented.
 Students will develop refined knife-skills, menu-planning/food preparation skills, and an appreciation of food from around the globe.
 This course is credited toward the 21st Century Life Careers/Career Technical Education credit requirement for graduation.